Skip to main content

 Recommended: Add a recovery key during initialization for emergency access:

-cloudstic init -recovery
+cloudstic init -add-recovery-key

 Write down the 24-word recovery phrase and store it safely!